2021 Nobel Prize in Literature: International reactions

 Literary critics and societies were stunned when the Swedish Academy awarded the prize to Gurnah who they described was quite unknown and whose novels are unheard or little read.
 His announcement came as an "obscure event."
 Before the announcement, Gurnah was also not included in the 2021 Ladbrokes odds and never labeled as a frontrow contender for the prize.
-Questions were raised as to whether his selection was still in lieu with Nobel's will that the prize be awarded to an author who "in the field of literature, produced the most outstanding work in an idealistic direction".
+Questions were raised as to whether his selection was still in keeping with Nobel's will that the prize be awarded to an author who "in the field of literature, produced the most outstanding work in an idealistic direction".
 Gurnah himself even thought the announcement was a prank.
 It was instead believed that perrennial contender Ngũgĩ wa Thiong'o, a Kenyan academic and author who served also as Gurnah's professor in African literature, would be the rightful recipient for the 2021 Nobel prize.
+Other favourites to win the prize in 2021 included French author Annie Ernaux (awarded in 2022), Antigua-American writer Jamaica Kincaid, Japanese novelist Haruki Murakami and Canadian Margaret Atwood.